telerik/blazor-docs/introduction.md

 The [Blazor framework](https://blazor.net/) by Microsoft allows you to create web applications with .NET and C# to create front-end.
 The Telerik® UI for Blazor components facilitate the front-end development by providing you with ready made UI components.

+>tip Telerik UI for Blazor supports both Client-side (WebAssembly) Blazor and Server-side Blazor apps.

-The UI for Blazor suite shares HTML rendering and web assets (like stylesheets) with the Kendo UI suites, so you can reuse existing knowledge and classes.
+The UI for Blazor suite has the same HTML rendering and Theme stylesheets like other Kendo UI suites, so previous experience with them can be helpful.
 The components in **UI for Blazor are native components** and not wrappers over jQuery widgets, however.

-Telerik UI for Blazor supports both Client-side Blazor and Serve-side Blazor apps.

 To read more about the benefits of using Telerik UI for Blazor, please visit the <a href="https://www.telerik.com/blazor-ui" target="_blank">product overview page</a>.